 Frequently Asked Questions

-We only ship in the US except for CA and NY, which will be added soon.
+We only ship in the US except for NY, which will be added soon.

 Our refreshing water comes from a community system in Saline, MI and is filtered by reverse osmosis.

 The paper in our paperboard is a renewable material sourced from forests where trees are replenished and keep on growing.
 100% of the paper in our paperboard in our Tetra Pak Forest Stewardship Council® - certified meaning they come from responsibly managed-forests and other controlled sources.

 The carton also has thin aluminum and polyethylene layers.
 The aluminum foil is a barrier to light, flavor, and oxygen, which enables our refreshing water to last for months.
 The polyethylene acts as a water-tight barrier to the paperboard carton so it doesn’t fall apart.
 To find out more tetrapakusa.com and us.fsc.org/en-us.
 Our cartons are BPA free and Non-PET.

 Our plant-based caps from Tetra Pak are made from sugarcane, a renewable material.
 This helps to reduce the overall carbon footprint of the carton.
 Find out more at tetrapakusa.com.